 - News & Insights/

-One in four large UK firms concerned about their crisis resilience FOO
+One in four large UK firms concerned about their crisis resilience

 - Gallagher research into large companies’ preparedness against security crises finds 24% concerned or unsure about their resilience